firasuke/DOTSLASHLINUX/content/post/2017-08-26-The-Linux-Kernel-Configuration-Guide-Part-3.md

 Choice:     excluded [ ]

-Reason:     I excluded this option since my target machine doesn't have a PC/104 bus.
+Reason:     You can safely exclude this option if you're not building this kernel
-            (This is mainly for embedded applications).
+            for an embedded system with a PC/104 bus.
 ```
 <h3>Kernel Performance Events And Counters  ---></h3>
 <h3>-&ast;- Kernel performance events and counters</h3>